AlexMabry/grafana.org/content/blog/2019-03-29-timeshift-ep83.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week we have updates and articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project, Loki, and lots more.
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week we have updates and articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project Loki, and lots more.
 Plus learn how to make your own air quality monitor."
 +++

 ### Welcome to TimeShift
-This week we have updates and articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project, Loki, and lots more.
+This week we have updates and articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project Loki, and lots more.
 Plus learn how to make your own air quality monitor.

 See an article we missed?
 [Contact us](mailto:hello@grafana.com).